cpbotha/md-similarity/README.md

 This will create `mdsim.db` with all embeddings in `content/posts`.

-Any future invocations will reuse as many of these embeddings as possible, based on sha256 hashes of document chunks.
+Any future invocations will reuse / cache as many of these embeddings as possible, based on sha256 hashes of document chunks.

 ### Find similar posts